Guns, Violence & the War at Home

-Journalists writing for The Guardian point out: “The US is home to 88 guns for every 100 people and sees mass shootings more than 11 times as often as any other developed country.”
-Check out the following statistics included in their report:
+The Guardian journalists point out: “The US is home to 88 guns for every 100 people and sees mass shootings more than 11 times as often as any other developed country.”
+Check out the statistics featured in their report:

-Increase in number of handguns owned in the United States since 1994.
+Increase in the number of handguns owned in the United States since 1994.

-Increase in total number of guns owned in the United States since 1994.
+Increase in the total number of guns owned in the United States since 1994.

 The proportion of people who own half of the country’s guns.
-Anchoring this group are America’s gun super-owners – an estimated 7.7 million Americans who own between eight and 140 guns.
+Anchoring this group are America’s super-gun-owners – the estimated 7.7 million Americans who individually own between eight and 140 guns.